 EBV-associated malignancy; CD4 T cells; B-cell Lymphoma; tumour immunotherapy; tumour immunology; viral oncology.

 Heather was recently awarded a Kay Kendall Leukaemia Fund Travel Fellowship to facilitate her own independent research.
 This included a working visit to the Ludwig Institute in Brussels.
 Heather has also published a number of peer reviewed research papers on the immune response to EBV.
 She also serves as an invited reviewer for several journals including Immunology and Journal of General Virology.
 In addition to her research, Heather has made significant contributions to teaching at the University of Birmingham, particularly on MSc and MBChB courses.
-She is also co-lead in the new Step into Research initiative set up in the School of Cancer Sciences.
-The main aims of this scheme are to allow undergraduates who are contemplating a future career in research to undertake short projects during the summer vacation before their final year of study, and to aid recruitment of talented students onto future PhD programmes.
+She is also co-lead in the new Step into Research initiative which allows undergraduates who are contemplating a future career in research to undertake short projects during the summer vacation before their final year of study, and to aid recruitment of talented students onto future PhD programmes.
 Finally, she sits on the Cancer Immunotherapy and Immunology Centre Advisory Board.

 Rickinson AB, Long HM, Palendira U, Münz C, Hislop AD.
 (2014) Cellular immune controls over Epstein-Barr virus infection: new lessons from the clinic and the laboratory.
 Trends Immunol.
 Apr;35(4):159-69.